- Oops!Something went wrong.Please try again later.

 What About Dividends?

 It is important to consider the total shareholder return, as well as the share price return, for any given stock.
-The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
-So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
-As it happens, Kennametal's TSR for the last 5 years was -23%, which exceeds the share price return mentioned earlier.
+Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
+Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
+We note that for Kennametal the TSR over the last year was 95%, which is better than the share price return mentioned above.
 The dividends paid by the company have thusly boosted the total shareholder return.

 A Different Perspective